 A Few Thoughts on Hunting and Use of the ATT

-The ATT in Wake County, as well as the portion TRTC is building and maintaining in southernmost Durham County passes into and through gamelands managed by the NC Wildlife Resources Commission.
+The ATT in Wake County, as well as the Durham County section south of Massey Chapel Road passes into and through gamelands managed by the NC Wildlife Resources Commission.
 Wake County Parks and TRTC are delighted to be working with both Wildlife Resources and the US Army Corps of Engineers to keep the ATT open for all trail users during hunting season.

-As some of you know this time of the year (Fall) brings deer and other wildlife hunting.
+As some of you know each Fall (Sept. throgh December) brings deer and other wildlife hunting.
 Licensed hunters may use the ATT to access gamelands at any time.
 Many hunters will choose to utilize the American Tobacco Trail to access gameland before or after trail hours of operation so most non-hunter trail users won't see them.
 Hunters should be aware and follow gameland rules and regulations.
 You can find them at the NC Wildlife Resources website.

 For those non-hunters among us, please keep in mind a few things:

 - Licensed hunters are allowed to utilize the ATT to access gamelands at anytime.
 Hunters have the same rights as other trail users such as hikers, bicycle riders, equestrians and wheelchair users.

 - No one is allowed to fire their weapon from the ATT, or fire across the ATT.
 No one can carry a loaded weapon on the ATT.
 No one may use a motorized vehicle on the ATT.
 Hunting is not allowed on Sunday